 Patrys is a Melbourne based publicly-listed company on the Australian Securities Exchange (ASX:PAB).
-Our principal focus is on the development of a new type of products for the treatment of cancer.
+The company’s focus is the commercialisation of novel antibody therapeutics for oncology.